sabrinaam/unixcommandlines/miscellaneous_commands.md

  expand -t 1 input>output
  ```

-## 58. Send a file from yout Desktop to a server
+## 58. Send a file from your Desktop to a server

 ```
 scp -P 22 file  sabrina@server_number:~/